foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/02-Mod-Installation.md

 * **Other Files:**
   - ~~Hall of Diligence FPS Help~~
 * **Recommendations:**
-  - Mannequins Stay Put Detected
+  - Mannequins Stay Put Detected --- `this will be greyed out if you skipped Mannequins Stay Put`
 * **iNeed:**
   * ~~iNeed - Food Water and Sleep~~
   * ~~iNeed - Extended~~